Start with the evidence file, not the law library

 This page provides operational guidance, not legal advice.
 It was last reviewed on 3 May 2026 against the AI Act Service Desk text for Article 113, Article 26, Article 50, Article 27, and the European Parliament Legislative Train page for the Digital Omnibus on AI.
 Validate final legal, privacy, employment, procurement, security, tax, and sector-specific decisions with qualified professionals.

-Start with the evidence route, then use the planner or inventory fields to turn the result into a retained record.
+Start with the route, then use the planner or inventory fields to turn the result into a retained record.